SOURCE Student Governing Board

 - First, read and agree to the Roles and Responsibilities of SOURCE Student Governing Board Members

-- Then, complete the online application
+- Then, complete an online application here

-2024-2025 SOURCE Student Governing Board
+2025-2026 SOURCE Student Governing Board

 Meet our team of students from the Schools of Public Health, Nursing and Medicine who are currently serving as representatives on SOURCE's Student Governing Board during the 2023-2024 academic year!